 The NSX Application Platform Scale Up operation is not supported on TKG Cluster on Supervisor versions 1.17.x and 1.18.x.
 See Failed to Increase the Volume Size of the Data Storage Disk for details.

 • Your infrastructure administrator must configure the TKG Cluster on Supervisor or upstream Kubernetes cluster on which you can deploy the NSX Application Platform and the NSX features that the platform hosts.
 Enough resources must be allocated to the TKG Cluster on Supervisor or upstream Kubernetes cluster to deploy the NSX Application Platform pods.
-Since each supported NSX feature has specific resource requirements, determine which of the hosted NSX feature you plan to use.
+Because each supported NSX feature has specific resource requirements, determine which of the hosted NSX feature you plan to use.

 See the NSX Application Platform System Requirements topic for details about the supported form factors and their resource requirements.